SophieSjoberg/ca-prepcourse-3/the_web/introduction_to_frameworks.md

 It's important not to confuse a framework with a content management system.
 While a framework deals with many of the same issues and, in some cases, may make it very easy to build a content management system, a framework is much more general.

-Think of a framework as a collection of tools, rather than a specific thing.
+**Think of a framework as a collection of tools, rather than one specific thing.**

 ### What Can You Do With a Web Framework